 What to Do If You’re on Probation

-If you are on probation, you must get your probation officer’s approval before leaving the country.
-You should provide your travel plans at least 21 days in advance with your itinerary, destination, and travel dates.
+If you’re on probation, you must get your probation officer’s approval before leaving the country.
+Provide your travel plans at least 21 days in advance, including your itinerary, destination, and travel dates.

-This travel approval is not automatic.
-Your probation restrictions control whether you can move freely.
-To protect your liberty, comply exactly and document everything.
+Travel approval is not automatic.
+Your probation conditions control whether you can move freely.
+Comply exactly and document everything.

-Probation restrictions control your freedom to travel; comply exactly and document every step to protect your liberty.
+Probation conditions control your freedom to travel.
+Comply exactly and document every step to protect your liberty.

 - Notify your probation officer first.